readytotest/playwright-allure-report/README.md

 The repository grew in size due to large files `.webm` and `.png`) being tracked by Git, _even after deletion_ because that's how GitHub works.
 Out of curiosity I checked the `repo.size` using `curl -s "https://api.github.com/repos/readytotest/playwright-allure-report" | jq -r '.size'` and was at 1GB in less than two weeks, since I had been pushing a lot of commits.
 GitHub has a 5GB limit, so I imagine they'd send out an email when getting close to that.

 To solve the problem, I created [The Repo Clean-O-Matic (YAML)](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) that runs the **BFG Repo-Cleaner** to **rewrite Git history** and remove these files from all commits, except the latest production commit.
 Before I knew it, I was six hours deep in YAML and shell scripts at 2am.
 I'm not that great with this stuff, but it's a great learning experience researching, looking at the documentation, and all the trial and error.
 Feel free to use it, although I imagine it will wipe out your screenshots/videos from your _previous runs_.. not an issue for me, because I've got videos attached to the workflow runs using the HTML reporter.
 The Repo Clean-O-Matic is set to run automatically every Sunday at 12:00 UTC or I can run it manually too.
+Also the size of the repo can take quite a while to update after you run this, but there's other ways to see if it worked.
+See the comments in the [YAML](https://github.com/readytotest/playwright-allure-report/blob/main/.github/workflows/repo-clean-o-matic.yml) for more details.

 ## Race Conditions on Concurrent PRs